thcasey3/lrengine/docs/source/install.rst

-.. |lrengineGitLink| raw:: html
+.. |lsframeGitLink| raw:: html

-   <a href="https://github.com/thcasey3/lrengine" target="_blank"> lrengine </a>
+   <a href="https://github.com/thcasey3/lsframe" target="_blank"> lsframe </a>

 ===================
-Installing lrengine
+Installing lsframe
 ===================

 Required Packages
 =================
-The following packages are required in order to use all features of lrengine:
+The following packages are required in order to use all features of lsframe:

 .. list-table::
    :widths: 40 60